NotAud/movie-hunt/README.md

 ## Installation

-This project requires two api keys: One from OMDB and another from TMDB.
+This project requires two api keys: One from [OMDB](https://www.omdbapi.com/apikey.aspx) and another from [TMDB](https://www.themoviedb.org/settings/api).
-The OMDB API key can be requested from here: https://www.omdbapi.com/apikey.aspx

-The TMDB API key can be requested from here: https://www.themoviedb.org/settings/api

-OMDB does not require an account, but TMDB requires you to sign-up before generating a key.
+OMDB does not require an account, but does require an email.
+TMDB does require a full account before generating an API key.

 ## Deployment